inacks/IS3750-Addressable_LED_Controller-RaspberryPi-Example1041/README.md

-# IS3750 RaspberryPi Trafic Light Example
+# IS3750 RaspberryPi Traffic Light Example

 This example demonstrates how to use the IS3750 Addressable LED Controller Chip with a Raspberry Pi single-board computer using Python.